 – Inheritance: use the __init__()

-– Basic Pandas library to import a table saved in an Excel file.
+– Basic Pandas to read data from an Excel file.

 Knowledge of object oriented programming is required to be able to finish the challenges.
 It is recommended to have attended an OOP introduction course and be familiar with concepts like classes, methods, objects, encapsulation, inheritance, instances etc.

-It is also recommended (although not mandatory) to be familiar with the pandas library in order to read the input data when is stored in a spreadsheet.
+It is also recommended (although not mandatory) to be familiar with the Pandas library in order to read the input data when it is stored in a spreadsheet.